-Curriculum: We offer a full schedule of courses and seminars at the graduate level as a distinct field of study within the multidisciplinary curriculum of the Fletcher School.
-Our course offerings encompass the security spectrum, offering theoretical and practical instruction, in the first place, on enduring core courses focused on the role of force in world politics; the foundations of strategy; the causes, conduct and termination of war; decision-making and policy analysis; and crisis management.
+Curriculum: We offer a full schedule of courses and seminars at the graduate level as a distinct field of study within The Fletcher School’s multidisciplinary curriculum.
+Our course offerings encompass the security spectrum, offering theoretical and practical instruction, in the first place, on enduring core courses focused on the role of force in world politics; the foundations of strategy; the causes, conduct, and termination of war; decision-making and policy analysis; and crisis management.
 Our curriculum also reflects those new issues that emerged in the Post-Cold War and Post 9/11 security environment to include: peace operations; internal and transnational conflict involving armed groups; cybersecurity; the strategic dimensions of China’s rise; and WMD proliferation.

 Our curriculum is geared towards developing graduates who can effectively analyze, discuss, and act on key challenges in the international security environment.
 The achievements of former students and military fellows attest to the success of the program.
 They have gone on to work in a variety of fields to include:

 Students Thank Prof. Schultz